leonardo-panseri/deepjanus/DeepJanus/README.md

 - `Evaluator`
 - `Mutator`

 To start a DeepJanus run you will need seeds.
-There is a utility class in `deepjanus.seed_pool` to help preparing them:
+There is a utility class in `deepjanus.seed_pool` to help preparing them (`YourConfig` and `YourProblem` are the subclasses you implemented):
 ```python
 from deepjanus.seed_pool import SeedFileGenerator